raphaelbarreiros/SynCal/docs/architecture/local-development.md

    openssl rand -base64 32   # for ENCRYPTION_KEY (store as base64)
    ```

-   Set `INITIAL_ADMIN` to the email address that should receive the first administrator account.
+   Set `INITIAL_ADMIN_EMAIL` to the email address that should receive the first administrator account.
+Optionally set `INITIAL_ADMIN_PASSWORD` for non-interactive startup; omit it to be prompted securely on first boot.

 3. Optional: Set up Google/Microsoft OAuth now or later.
 Follow: